stephenjwatkins/turboremote/apps/cli/README.md

 Turboremote is a standalone, frictionless Remote Cache provider for Turborepo.
 You can be connected in less than a minute.

-To get started, run the below command at the root of your Turborepo:
+To get started, run the below command at the root of your Turborepo project:

 ```sh
 npx turboremote link
 ```

 You'll be asked for your email address and a team name to associate with your account.
-After that, Turboremote will seamlessly connect with your Turborepo project.
+After that, Turboremote will seamlessly connect.

 To view the full list of available commands, run: